Revolutionary-Games/Thrive/doc/style_guide.md

   built-in types to ensure consistency across the GUI.

-- When you are instantiating a custom Control in Godot, use `Instance Child Scene` if the custom control has a corresponding scene (.tscn) file; use `Attach Script` if it doesn't.
+- When you are instantiating a custom Control in Godot, use `Instance Child Scene` if it has a corresponding scene (.tscn) file; use `Attach Script` if it doesn't.

 - When you are instantiating a custom Control in code, use